artemkhn/1800_202210_BBY9/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Artem.
 I'm excited about this project because we will get to create a funtioning website.
+*Hi my name is Randall.
+I'm excited about this project becuase i think my team is great and i like working with them.

 ## Technologies
 Technologies used for this project: